Aparajita Mohanty

-Zeba Khan (born 15 May 1965, Sambalpur) Stage Name-Aparajita Priyadarshini is an Indian actress who mostly appears in Odia Film Industry.
+Aparajita Mohanty, (née Khan; born 31 January 1962) known mononymously as Aparajita, is an Indian actress and politician, who appears in Odia film industry.
 She started her career with Sita Labakusha in 1980.
 Apart from big screen, she played various roles in some Odia television serials.

 Early life and family

+Mohanty was born at Karanjia, located in Mayurbhanj in Odisha, to Abdul Aziz Khan and Harapriya Ray.
+Her father was the district magistrate of Karanjia at the time, and she grew up in Sambalpur with her two elder sisters.
+Her mother was the Zoology professor at Gangadhar Meher University.
+Her paternal grandfather Maulavi Abdus Sobhan Khan, who originally hailed from Mirzapur, located in Bhadrak, was the Law minister of the Orissa Province from 1941 till 1944 under the premiership of Krushna Chandra Gajapati.
+Her uncle Rajkishore Ray is a popular literary person in Odisha, whose daughter Mahasweta Ray is her cousin.

-She was born on 15 May 1965 at Sambalpur in Odisha, India to Abdul Ajit Khan and Harapriya Ray.
-Her uncle Rajkishore Ray is an popular literary person in Odisha.
-She got married to Odia actor Uttam Mohanty in 1987.
+She married Odia actor Uttam Mohanty in 1987.
 Her son Babushan Mohanty is also an actor and singer in Odia film Industry.

-Career
+Acting career

-Aparajita debuted in Ollywood with Sita Labakusha along with Uttam Mohanty in 1980.
+Mohanty debuted in Ollywood with Sita Labakusha along with Uttam Mohanty in 1980.
 She has appeared in more than 70 Odia films in various characters.
-Apart from that, she has appeared in various Odia daily soaps.
+Apart from that, she has appeared in various Odia daily television programs.

+Political career

+In February 2014, Mohanty joined the Indian National Congress.
+She contested the Cuttack constituency in the 2024 general elections but lost to Bhartruhari Mahtab.

+In February 2018, Mohanty joined the Bharatiya Janata Party.
+She contested the Bhubaneswar North constituency in the 2019 Legislative Assembly elections in Odisha but lost to Susant Kumar Rout.